imagej/imagej.github.io/_pages/Jython_Scripting.md

 -   [Top-level script environment (\_\_main\_\_)](https://docs.python.org/2/library/%5F%5Fmain%5F%5F.html)
 -   [Purpose of the single underscore “\_” variable](http://stackoverflow.com/questions/5893163/what-is-the-purpose-of-the-single-underscore-variable-in-python)

-{% include github-embed org='imagej ' repo='imagej-scripting ' path='src/main/resources/script\_templates/Tutorials/Wiki\_Jython\_Tutorial\_1.py ' %}
+{% include github-embed org='imagej' repo='imagej-scripting' path='src/main/resources/script\_templates/Tutorials/Wiki\_Jython\_Tutorial\_1.py' %}

 ### Using Scripting Parameters

 The second example is inspired by atomic resolution images recorded with an Transmission Electron Microscope (TEM).
 Such images show a regular structure (a crystal), but the images are noisy because of the low signal.
 By using a Fourier filter the contrast can be enhanced.

 The script will create a periodic structure and add some random noise.
 The user can control the parameters of the created image.
-This is realized using [Script parameters](Script_parameters ).
-The Fourier filtering has been created by using the [Recorder](Introduction_into_Macro_Programming#The_recorder ).
+This is realized using [Script parameters](Script_parameters).
+The Fourier filtering has been created by using the [Recorder](Introduction_into_Macro_Programming#The_recorder).
 Finally a simple image calculator is used to show that functions can be passed as parameters.

 This list links to the documentation of Python features that are introduced with this example: